techouse/qs/README.md

 );
 ```

-By default, when nesting `Map`s qs will only parse up to 5 children deep.
+By default, when nesting `Map`s QS will only parse up to 5 children deep.
 This means if you attempt to parse a string
 like 'a[b][c][d][e][f][g][h][i]=j' your resulting `Map` will be:

 ```dart